Taro-Hayashi/KillerWhale/leftside/3_SIDE_DPAD.md

 Attach the protection acrylic sheets to the spacers with M2 short screws.
 ![](../img/d-pad/IMG_5313.jpg)
-If the spacers are long and silver, put the small protection acrylic sheet on top, and if the spacers color is copper, put the large protection crylic sheet on top.
+If the spacers are long and silver, put the small protection acrylic sheet on top, and if the spacers color is copper, put the large protection acrylic sheet on top.
 ![](../img/d-pad/IMG_6245.jpg)

 Attach long M2 spacers with M2 black screws to the SIDE unit.